 Aidan O’Sullivan is the Head of the Cabinet to the European Ombudsman, which investigates maladministration in the institutions, bodies and agencies of the European Union.
 Receiving over 2,000 complaints from businesses and civil society each year, the European Ombudsman is the appeal body for freedom of information (FOI) requests for EU documents, which are often sought by journalists.
 Prior to his current role, he worked in the European Parliament as a political advisor.
 Previously, O’Sullivan spent 10 years in the IT industry as an engineer and consultant, working in the United States, Germany and Ireland.

-Having previously held the position of Minister for Labour and Pension Scheme, Marko Pavić is now in charge of EU funds for Croatia.
+Having previously held the positions of minister for labour and pension scheme and minister for regional development and EU funds, Marko Pavić is now chairing the Committee on Regional Funds and EU Funds at the Croatian National Parliament.
 Before entering the world of politics, Pavić dedicated his time to physics and oceanography.
 After finishing his studies, he travelled to Antarctica to study climate change developments.
 Among the various high-level positions he has held over the years, Pavić has worked as an Independent consultant for EU project development and has been involved in numerous organisational and educational development programmes.

 Paolo is the Founding Director-General of the Stauffer Center for Strings in Italy, the first international music centre for higher education dedicated entirely to string instruments.
 Paolo’s work is driven by the belief that culture, arts and education are a major force for growth, development and change on the global level.
 He is the Founder and President of EMMA for Peace (Euro-Mediterranean Music Academy), among the largest international non-profit organisations for the promotion of a culture of peace through music diplomacy and education in Europe, the Middle East and the Mediterranean.
 Paolo is the Founder and Honorary President of the Italian Youth Association for UNESCO, the largest youth organisation in the UNESCO system, and Cultural Diplomacy Officer for the World Summit of Nobel Peace Laureates.
 A performing arts manager, professor and researcher, he has become an influential global cultural leader, collaborating with renowned organisations and artists, including the United Nations, European Commission, Rome Opera House and Coldplay.